Miloš Jovanović: Politics

 He is the president of the Democratic Party of Serbia since 28 May 2017.

 Jovanović ran for mayor at the 2018 Belgrade City Assembly election, and received 1.12% of the votes.

 In November 2019, Jovanović announced a new coalition for the 2020 Serbian parliamentary election called "Broom 2020", along with the group of small political movements like the Human Shield, Movement for the Indigenous of Kraljevo, Team for Life, and with the president of the Military Syndicate of Serbia, Novica Antić.
 The party only won 2.2% of the votes failing to pass the census to enter the parliament.

 On 21 July 2020, Jovanović announced a possible change of the name of the party.

 In May 2021, his party formed coalition with the Movement for the Restoration of the Kingdom of Serbia for the 2022 Serbian general election.
 The coalition won 5.37% of the popular vote, thus secured 15 seats in the National Assembly.
 Jovanović also run for the president the same year.
 He won 6.10% of the votes in the 1st round, which made him the third best ranked candidate in the elections.

 Jovanović's party changed its name to New Democratic Party of Serbia following the 15th assembly on 29 May 2022.

 Views

 Jovanović is a self described right wing politician, and a eurosceptic.
 He claims that the European Union is a dead project, and that there should be an open debate in Serbia about the country joining the European Union.

-He is against the recognition of Kosovo by Serbia, and claims that the best possible solution is keeping the status quo between Serbia and it's breakaway province.
+He is against the recognition of Kosovo by Serbia, and claims that the best possible solution is keeping the status quo between Serbia and its breakaway province.

 In an interview for Danas in May 2020, Jovanović talked about the 2020 Serbian parliamentary election campaign, and the Yugoslav Wars.
 When commenting on the conflicts, he stated:

 Jovanović is also a denier of the Srebrenica genocide.